miaraghavan/EPIC-Data-Challenge/README.md

 ## Metadata:
 1. articles_final.csv:
 Culled dataset that removes zeroes and columns deemed less important for the classifier, visualizations and Poisson regression model.
+2. k1-k4.csv:
+Under the four-fold cross-validation, used to chunk the dataset into four distinct parts for Decision Tree model.

 ## Other resources: